 Try to eat more lean meat and fish, drink skimmed or semi-skimmed milk, and grill rather than fry foods.

 Go easy on spice to avoid tummy troubles

 Many people love spicy food and it does not bother their digestive system.
 Others find their tummy is upset when they have spicy food.

 It's not just scorching hot foods like chillies that trigger heartburn.
 Milder but flavourful foods like garlic and onion can also bring it on.

 If spicy foods give you heartburn, stomach pain or diarrhoea, go easy on them in future.

 If you already have a problem like heartburn or an irritable bowel, avoid them completely.

 Some people find particular foods cause them problems.
 Acidic foods, such as tomatoes, citrus fruits, salad dressings and fizzy drinks, can trigger heartburn, while wheat and onions may cause irritable bowel syndrome.

-And if you cannot digest lactose, the sugar in milk, you'll develop wind and diarrhoea after drinking milk or eating dairy products, including cream, cheese, yoghurt and chocolate.
+And if you cannot digest lactose (lactose intolerance), the sugar in milk, you'll develop wind and diarrhoea after drinking milk or eating dairy products, including cream, cheese, yoghurt and chocolate.